kinyue/covid-19-data-aggregation/Oxford covid 19 government response tracker/README.md

 # Oxford covid 19 government response tracker
 This dataset is maintenaced by the team of Oxford COVID-19 Government Response Tracker.
-The dataset describe how the global government public policy against the pandemic.
+The dataset describe how the global governments response to the pandemic.

 __Source__: https://www.bsg.ox.ac.uk/research/research-projects/oxford-covid-19-government-response-tracker